 In a recent blog post, I showed you how to backup all of your ConfigMgr reports by using PowerShell.
 Then last week, I showed you how to automatically backup your reports using AfterBackup.bat.
-In that last blog post, I said that I would show you how to backup your ConfigMgr reports by using SQL task scheduler, so this blog post will show you how to do those steps.
+In that last blog post, I said that I would show you how to backup your ConfigMgr reports by using SQL task scheduler.
+So, this blog post will show you the steps to automatically backup ConfigMgr reports using SQL Server Agent.

 Here are the steps that you will need to perform: